By Kristien Harris on February 9, 2018 | Reading time: 2 minutes

 He gave me the gift of freshness.
 A fresh look.
 Fresh eyes.
 I can now see the moves and magic in a different way.
 My passion is renewed when you see someone get fired up about performing something you showed them.

 Seemingly dull magic is made new.
 A move or a sleight I once thought was not great is in fact as good as I remember when I performed it.

 The second gift.
 I realise I got lazy.
 Not performing certain things because other things seemed better.
 Better reactions are not a measure of quality magic.
 It’s not more entertaining because they clapped.
 It’s not funnier.
 It’s the passion you have that makes magic move people.

-A world of waits in a magicians hands.
+A world awaits in a magicians hands.
 A world where wonder is real.
 A place where you can make someones dream a reality.
-If only for a second.
+If only for a moment.